 Straight out I am going to tell you that this review is limited to the first series.
 I’ll get to the mess that is season 2 at some other stage.

 With that said, I finished season 1 in a single marathon sitting unintentionally because I just couldn’t stop.
 I really loved this.
-Not that it isn’t without its flaws (even season 1 has a number of glaring issues if you stop and think about them) but because this show was kind of built to appeal to the b-grade horror/action junkie hiding inside me that just wants to have a good time while watching something that’s just a bit dark but a lot of fun.
+Not that it isn’t without its flaws (even season 1 has a number of glaring issues even if you don’t stop and think about them) but because this show was kind of built to appeal to the b-grade horror/action junkie hiding inside me that just wants to have a good time while watching something that’s just a bit dark but a lot of fun.
 Tokyo Ghoul is not the kind of trainwreck that Highschool of the Dead managed to be, but it certainly is going to appeal to a similar audience unless you were watching Highschool of the Dead for the physics defying breasts in which case you’ll probably be out of luck here.

 So, we’ll just go with a straight plus/minus format because for everything I loved in this series, there’s definitely a few little bumps that need to be addressed.

 Kaneki Ken is a great protagonist in season 1.
-Initially clueless and relatively powerless, thrust into a complicated world, gradually becoming award and finding his limitations, and yet seeking to help before having any hopes that he might be helpful dashed utterly horribly.
+Initially clueless and relatively powerless, thrust into a complicated world, gradually becoming aware and finding his limitations, and yet seeking to help before having any hopes that he might be helpful dashed utterly horribly.
 You really feel for Kaneki.
-He got dealt an incredibly unfair hand and yet after his initially absolute despair he starts to climb his way out of it.
+He got dealt an incredibly unfair hand and yet after his initial absolute despair he starts to climb his way out of it.
 The road isn’t smooth and he doesn’t always make the right choices but he consistently learns from his mistakes and continues to push forward.
 What I really admire about Kaneki as a character is that even though he talks with others and tries to change their way of thinking when they are clearly prejudiced against certain ideas is that he never takes the ‘I’m right and you’re wrong’ approach that so many protagonists might.
 Part of this is to do with his much gentler personality than so many shonen protagonists and part of this is he’s a more logical thinker and one who has to process everything before he can act (though that is also a weakness of his).
 Plus, Kaneki is a bookworm and to be honest I’d like him as a character just for that trait.

 While Tokyo Ghoul does have an excellent character journey laid out for Kaneki this season, the plot is a little… Okay, they had a good concept.
 Cool premise now where’s the story?
 We leap between threats and conflicts as Kaneki’s world view expands but there’s really no overall antagonist or conflict driving this forward.
 And even Kaneki doesn’t really have a goal other than learning to live with himself.
 Which could have been an admirable focus around which to build a character driven plot but Tokyo Ghoul is more of an action/horror and Kaneki’s personal journey is clearly a side-note.
 In the space of 12 episodes we have a fight between two ghouls that is upsetting the power balance in the city, Kaneki’s conflict with his friend Hide and the ghoul at his university, the gourmet crazy guy, the doves, and a group of ghouls who have decided to declare war who seem to come out of nowhere toward the end even though technically they are foreshadowed earlier in the story they don’t really have significance until suddenly they are there.
 All of this makes it kind of messy.
 Fast paced and with limited down time, but messy.